Transformational coaching explained

 Tangible indicators for the achievement of objectives are essential and are not overlooked in this type of coaching as this will give more security to the person involved in the confidence of their transformational process and for them and the coach to know when the objective has been met.

-It is not the role of the coach to demand or pressure the person who wants to have a transformation to have it under certain circumstances of pressure or speed.
-The coach is a fellow traveller who invites reflection and accompanies the person on their journey of self-discovery.
+It is not the role of the coach training to demand or pressure the person who wants to have a transformation to have it under certain circumstances of pressure or speed.
+Despite their coaching certification, the coach is a fellow traveller from the coaching client who invites reflection and accompanies the person on their journey of self-discovery the search for a happier and more fulfilled life.

 Without judging, without overshadowing, he or she helps the person to express his desires and wishes as a human being.
 Accompanying and monitoring their processes of improvement and development of their skills and thus achieving personal success.